Jump To Section

 - Avoid oversalting during cooking.
 The addition of flaky salt at the end is key.

-- Sprinkle finely chopped herbs on top.
-Add a touch of color and a contrast of freshness to the fat-heavy ingredients in the dish.
+- Sprinkle finely chopped herbs or spices on top.
+Add a touch of color and contrast of freshness to the fat-heavy ingredients in the dish.
+Try paprika or cayenne pepper.

 - Opt for a blender.
-The easiest way to whip up hollandaise sauce without a hitch is to use an immersion blender or regular blender, but it is possible to execute with a whisk and a decent attention span.
+The easiest way to whip up hollandaise sauce without a hitch is to use an immersion blender or regular blender, but it is possible to execute by whisking with a decent attention span.

 - Achieve perfect consistency with water.
 If the hollandaise sauce is too thick, slowly incorporate a small amount of water (½-1 teaspoon) until you reach the desired consistency.